Licensed Lay Ministry

 - Worship Leader: A Worship Leader is a lay person who regularly leads public worship and the Parish Rector has oversight.
 A Parish without a Rector should call the Office of the Bishop for further details if a Worship Leader is needed.

 - Lay Pastoral Leaders: A pastoral leader is a lay person authorized to exercise pastoral or administrative responsibility in a congregation under special circumstances, as defined by the Bishop.
 Administration of Reserved Sacrament Service Bulletin.
-An Order for the Administration of the Reserved Sacrament by a Lay Pastoral Leader.
-Lay Pastoral Leader Packet.
+An Order for the Administration of the Reserved Sacrament by a LPL 2018 Lay Pastoral Leader Packet.

 - Evangelist: An Evangelist inspires, encourages, and equips church members to be effective witnesses to the Good News in Jesus Christ.
 The Parish Rector may provide information, education and training for an individual to become an Evangelist in that parish.
 Please contact the Office of the Bishop if an individual in your Parish is looking to become an Evangelist.